redis/redis-doc/topics/protocol.md

 Clients send commands to the Redis server using RESP Arrays.
-Similarly certain Redis commands returning collections of elements to the client use RESP Arrays as reply type.
+Similarly certain Redis commands returning collections of elements to the client use RESP Arrays as the reply type.
 An example is the `LRANGE` command that returns elements of a list.

 RESP Arrays are sent using the following format: